Angel Guts: Red Classroom (album)

 Angel Guts: Red Classroom is the ninth studio album by Xiu Xiu, released on February 4, 2014.
 It was released in the US via Polyvinyl Records and in the UK via Bella Union.
-The album was recorded in the Los Angeles home studio of frontman Jamie Stewart, and in the Dallas, Texas studio of producer John Congleton.
+The album was recorded in the Los Angeles home studio of lead vocalist Jamie Stewart, and in the Dallas, Texas studio of producer John Congleton.

+The song "Black Dick" was removed from digital and streaming services in July 2023.

 Background and recording

 Angel Guts is Xiu Xiu's follow-up studio album to its 2012 Always.
 The album was recorded at Nurse, the home studio of Jamie Stewart, and the Elmwood studio of producer John Congleton in Dallas, Texas.
 The instruments on the album are limited to analog drum machines, analog synthesizers, and a drum set.

-Stewart's songwriting was influenced by his move from North Carolina to a crime-ridden area of Los Angeles, as well as the aforementioned erotic film.
+Stewart's songwriting was influenced by their move from North Carolina to a crime-ridden area of Los Angeles, as well as the aforementioned erotic film.
 Stewart's home was near "a park divided among four gangs, a lake routinely dragged for bodies, [and] a building wherein two infant skeletons were recently uncovered".